Rock 'n' Roll History for

 August 22

-Anne Murray's "Snowbird" enters Billboard's Hot 100 on its way to a million seller, marking the first time in history that an American Gold record was awarded to a solo Canadian female.
+Anne Murray's "Snowbird" enters Billboard's Hot 100, where it would rise to #8.
+The record became a million seller, marking the first time in history that an American Gold record was awarded to a solo Canadian female.
+The song's writer, Gene MacLellan would later say that he wrote "Snowbird" in twenty minutes after seeing a flock of snow buntings on a beach in Prince Edward Island.

 August 22